atom/atom/README-COREY.md

 # Atomicity

-When Atomicity's `startup` function is called, we check storage for positions and URLs of previous windows then recreate them if any are found.
-If none are found, we open the code for the app itself as a project.
+When Atomicity's `startup` function is called, it receives a `baseURL`.
+We check storage for positions and URLs of previous windows (based on the `baseURL`) then recreate them if any are found.

 ## Atomicity Classes

 **App extends Ratfish**

 Contains the `baseURL` and `openURLs`

 **Browser**